 Before jumping into how wireless is used in WiFi locks and wireless access control, let's take a look at the underlying technology: Wireless Fidelity, commonly known as WiFi, is a wireless technology for local area network LAN.
 This technology is governed by IEEE 802.11 standard for physical and media access control MAC.

 WiFi technology commonly uses a 2.4 GHz wireless band reserved for industrial, scientific, and medical ISM applications; it can also use 900 MHz, 3.6 GHz, and 60 GHz bands.

-The indoor Wi-Fi network range varies between 66 ft to 230 ft based on the type of modulation, bandwidth and other factors.
-The outdoor range is always a bit longer than the indoor ranges with same network parameters due to lesser hindrances.
-A wide range of Wi-Fi enabled devices is available in the marketplace that include cell phones, PCs, tablets, access control security system, office equipment, home appliances and others.
+The indoor WiFi network range varies between 66 ft to 230 ft based on the type of modulation, bandwidth, and other factors.
+The outdoor range is always a bit longer than the indoor ranges with the same network parameters, due to lesser hindrances.
+A wide range of WiFi-enabled devices is available in the marketplace that includes cell phones, PCs, tablets, access control security systems, office equipment, home appliances, and others.

-Wi-Fi based access system uses the combination of software and hardware resources in it.
-The main products commonly used in a Wifi enabled security system include:
+WiFi-based access systems use a combination of software and hardware resources.
+The main products commonly used in a WiFi-enabled security system include:

 - Wireless readers